 What penalties will I face for noncompliance?

-Employees can report any violations or denials of sick leave to the City of Chicago, which may investigate and take action against the employer.
+Employees can report any violations or denials of sick leave to the City of Chicago.
+They city may investigate and take action against the employer.
 Employees also have the right to file civil actions against the employer in court.

 You may also be interested in this definitive list of states and cities with paid sick leave laws.

 This article has been updated.